vaadin/platform/BUILD.md

-# Building Vaadin Platform
+# Building the Vaadin platform

-## Generate Boms
+## Generate BOMs

-For running the project, you need to execute the following script before any maven related commands:
+For running the project, you need to run the following script before any maven related commands:
 ```
 scripts/generateBoms.sh
 ```